Yuan-998/yuan-998.github.io/_posts/2023-2-9-bigtable.md

 Write operation:
    1. Check the access permissions
-   2. A valid mutation is wriiten to the commit log (Group commit)
+   2. A valid mutation is written to the commit log (Group commit)
    3. The contents of write are inserted into the memtable

 Read operation: